The City of Arvada continues to urge residents, businesses and visitors to follow the mandates set out by the state and county public health agencies.

 From the start of the City of Arvada's response to the COVID-19 health crisis, planning for recovery has been an important piece.
-A Recovery Team was established early on, and now the City is beginning first phases of recovery including the phased re-engagement of in-person services.
-This page is a resource for tracking the City's work in recovering from the health and economic challenges associated with COVID-19.
+A Recovery Team was established early on, and now the City continues to respond to the health and economic challenges associated with COVID-19.

 Our Principles for Recovery